recumbent/murphs-blog/posts/2020-04-19-Improving-my-fornax-blog.md

 There are probably better ways to do this, but this is a place to start

-Next step is to add those into the site content as needed
+Next step is to add those into the site content as needed - when we load a post add the year and the month if we haven't got them already:

 ```fsharp